Skip to content

 }

-{"path": "../../Program.cs"}, the framework reads arg.Value as a JsonElement, not a string.
-The security filter skips it.
-The underlying plugin then natively deserializes the JSON and executes the path traversal.
+If the LLM formats the tool call argument as {"path": "../../Program.cs"}, the framework reads arg.Value as a JsonElement, not a string.
+The security filter is bypassed.
+The underlying plugin natively deserializes the JSON, resulting in path traversal.

 9. Remediation & Recommendations